March 1–3, 2018 nor'easter: Virginia

 The storm brought rain and heavy winds to the Hampton Roads area on March 2.
 Several flights were cancelled at Norfolk International Airport and Dominion Virginia Power reported 36,000 customers in the Hampton Roads area without power.
 A total of 500,000 customers lost power in Virginia from the storm.
 Winds from the storm resulted in the Chesapeake Bay Bridge-Tunnel being closed much of the day on March 2.
 Virginia Railway Express suspended service on March 2.
 Schools in Fairfax and Prince William counties were closed due to high winds.
 Wind gusts of 71 mph were reported at Washington Dulles International Airport and 62 mph at Ronald Reagan Washington National Airport.
 Pilots from a flight bound to Washington Dulles International Airport reported that nearly every passenger vomited due to extreme turbulence from the storm.
 A 6-year-old boy was killed when a tree fell onto his family's home in Virginia.

 Southbound Interstate 95 lanes were shut down in Woodbridge to inspect the Potomac Mills shopping mall sign along the interstate, which appeared bent during the storm.

-North Carolina

-A woman was killed after a tree fell into her in Kitty Hawk.
-Also, the storm left damage near Kitty Hawk afterwards.

 Washington, D.C.

 In Washington, D.C., the federal government closed offices due to the storm, and the Smithsonian museums also closed.

 The Washington Metro reduced speeds and decreased the frequency of train service.
 Metrobus and regional bus services saw delays due to downed trees and wires.
-Schools in Washington, D.C. cancelled scheduled parent-teacher conferences for the day.
+Schools in Washington, D.C., cancelled scheduled parent-teacher conferences for the day.